Quynhdz19/Drowning/README.md

 ### preliminary requirements (to run from Windows-10/11):
 * install `python3.10` from Microsoft-store

-step1: fork this repository on your account
+step1: fork this repository on your account abc

 step2: clone/download the forked repository on your PC